BadBlood suggested a new bar.

 “I hate moving,” I said.

 Blood nodded sagely.
 He’s been through it as a married man.
 He moved here from Massachusetts about the same time I was lighting a match in Jackson.
+He told me that he had heard that you can hire crates in the UK to help you pack up all your stuff when you move and we wondered if there was an alternative over here.
 I told him how my wife had a different contractor on the schedule every day of the week.
 Painting, flooring, landscaping.
 They’re all things that have to be updated or cleaned up before we can sell Mt.
 Otis.
 I hate every second of it and am glad it’s the kind of thing that tickles my wife’s organizational obsessions.
+We still need to organize storage pickup and delivery too, which I am not looking forward to it.

 Blood looked at me seriously over his glass.
 “Your house will look better than it ever has.
 It will be clean…all the time.
 And you won’t get to enjoy it at all.”